-Indicate the full name, position, mailing address, telephone number, and email of the person or company applying for the permit.
-If the applicant is a company, provide the company name as well the name and position of the person who is applying on behalf of the company.
+If the applicant is a company/organization, provide the name and position of the person who is applying on behalf of the company/organization.
 In all cases, this should be the same person who will be signing the Application Form (see Item 21).
 Please be advised that initials are not acceptable.